-- Grant Certificates of Relief from Disabilities (CRD) at sentencing for all violations convictions and most misdemeanors. ◆ CRDs are invaluable tools that shield people against collateral consequences, and sentencing judges have complete discretion to grant them. ◆ While CRDs generally will not avoid deportability or inadmissibility for non-citizens, a CRD may have a positive effect on some forms of discretionary relief. ◆ The sentencing judge simply signs a one-page CRD order, and the clerk enters it. - Section 200.9 of the Uniform Rules for NYS Trial Courts requires that courts either grant a CRD at sentencing or advise the defendant of his or her eligibility to apply later.
-22 NYCRR § 200.9.
+- Grant Certificates of Relief from Disabilities (CRD) at sentencing for all violations convictions and most misdemeanors. • CRDs are invaluable tools that shield people against collateral consequences, and sentencing judges have complete discretion to grant them. ◆ While CRDs generally will not avoid deportability or inadmissibility for non-citizens, a CRD will have a positive effect on some forms of discretionary relief. ♦ The sentencing judge simply signs a one-page CRD order, and the clerk enters it. - Section 200.9 of the Uniform Rules for NYS Trial Courts requires that courts advise the defendant of his or her eligibility to make an application at a later time for such relief.

-2 Memo from Chief Administrative Judge Jonathan Lippman (Sept.
+&lt;sup>2 Memo from Chief Administrative Judge Jonathan Lippman (Sept.
 9, 2003).